Mokarram Hussain Khundker

 Mukarram Hussain Khundkar (c.
 1922 – 30 November 1972) was a Bangladeshi scientist and educationist.
-He served as a professor at the Department of Chemistry of University of Dhaka.
-He was one of the founding fellows of Bangladesh Academy of Sciences.
+He served as a professor at the Department of Chemistry of the University of Dhaka.
+He was one of the founding fellows of the Bangladesh Academy of Sciences.

-Education
+Biography

 Khundkar passed the matriculation examination from Barisal Zilla School and intermediate from Jagannath College.
-He completed his bachelor's and master's degrees in chemistry from the University of Dhaka.
+He completed his bachelor's and master's degrees in chemistry at the University of Dhaka and became a lecturer there in 1944.
+In 1945, he went to England on a government scholarship.
 He earned his Ph.D. in chemistry from the University of Durham.

-Career

-Khundkar joined the department as a Reader in chemistry in 1949.
-He became a professor in 1960.
+Khundkar became a reader in the chemistry department of the University of Dhaka in 1949.
+He became the head of the department in 1954.
+The same year, he was elected a Fellow of the Royal Institute of Chemistry (FRIC) of Great Britain and a Fellow of the Royal Society of Arts (FRSA), London.
+He was elected a Fellow of the Pakistan Academy of Sciences in 1959.
+He was promoted to professor in 1960.
 His contributions to various fields of chemistry included modification of cellulose and jute, electrochemistry, metal sulphides, non-metallic sulphur compounds, inorganic borates, organo-boron compounds, mineral processing, and analytical chemistry.

-Khundkar was a Fellow of the Royal Society of Chemistry (FRIC) of Great Britain and Royal Society of Arts (FRSA), London.

 Khundkar was a member of the sub-committee for Science and Technology of the Bangla Academy and chairman of the Paribhasa Committee for Chemistry of the Central Board for the development of Bengali.